It Is About Lifestyle Design

 Stop And Design Your Own Lifestyle

 Alright, so I have talked about this hypothetical example of the island life.
-I used this example because it happens to be attractive to me. 🙂
+I used this example because it happens to be pretty much the stereotype of paradise.

 But, what about you?
 What do you want your life to look like?
 What do you want to be doing during the day?
 What goals would you like to be pursuing?
 Are there any causes you would like to further?
 What does your ideal day look like?